MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 > You can find a demo video, download sample results, and go through a **Show me how** explanation while you’re building your query.
 Select these options just above **Query setup**.
 :::image type="content" source="../images/person-query-setup-help.png" alt-text="Setup help with link to video, sample, and walk-through above Query setup":::

-Set up, select data for, and run your query by following the steps and guidance in this section.
+## Getting the query ready

+In this section, we'll talk about setting up the query and selecting data for it.

 ### Query setup

-In **Query setup**, you define some basic information about your query, like its name, the time period it will analyze, and whether it will refresh on its own.
+In the **Analysis** page's **Query setup** section, you define some basic information about your query, like its name, the time period it will analyze, and whether it will refresh on its own.

 #### To set up your query